TrautsNottus/trautsnottus.github.io/_docs/classteacher/clog/take-register.md

 ## Opening Take Register

-You can open the Take Register screen by opening the Class Log and clicking Take Register on the toolbar.
-{% include glossarytooltip.html explain="Class Log" %}
-{% include glossarytooltip.html explain="Main Menu" %}

 1. Open the {% include glossarytooltip.html explain="Main Menu" %}.
-1. Search for  in the {% include glossarytooltip.html explain="Menu Item Search" %}.
+1. Search for {% include glossarytooltip.html explain="Class Log" %} in the {% include glossarytooltip.html explain="Menu Item Search" %}.
+1. Open the Take Register from the toolbar.

 If you are signed into SIMS as a class teacher, there is a shortcut for Take Register in the quick links.